EOSIO/ricardian-spec/README.md

 #### Images

 Contracts may contain inline images.
 Images must be of the format *url#SHA256HASH* (e.g., https://a.com/create-post.png#00506E08A55BCF269FE67F202BBC08CFF55F9E3C7CD4459ECB90205BF3C3B562).
 Contracts containing images that do not have a SHA-256 hash will be rejected.
-I addition, validating user agents may check that the SHA-256 hash of the image data matches the hash supplied with the URL, and reject the contract if the hashes do not match.
+In addition, validating user agents may check that the SHA-256 hash of the image data matches the hash supplied with the URL, and reject the contract if the hashes do not match.

 #### Variables